Hunter Jack

-Hunter Jack of Shalalth inhabited the Bridge River Country region of southwestern British Columbia.
-He was a larger-than-life indigenous personality who died in 1905.
+Hunter Jack (d.
+1905) was a Stʼatʼimc (Lillooet) chief from Shalalth who inhabited the Bridge River Country region of southwestern British Columbia.

-Character
+He is remembered by the Lillooet as a prolific hunter, trapper, and the one who negotiated peace between the Lillooet and the Chilcotin peoples.

+Life

-His formal name was Jack Tashpola or Tash Poli.
+His English name was Jack Tashpola or Tash Poli.
 He was born at 22-Mile post.
-He was called chief of D'Arcy, We Enkekti, or Hunter Jack.
-Folklore portrays him as the hero who negotiated peace among First Nations and toward Chinese miners, but was murdered by persons unknown.

-Contemporary newspaper accounts present a more complex character, who was commonly intoxicated.
-He would often threaten with violence anyone who crossed his path.
-Whisky and gin were his preferred beverages.

 Hunting and trapping

-Jack was a first-class big game hunter, who trapped and hunted in the Bridge River Country.
+Jack was described as a first-class big game hunter, who trapped and hunted in the Bridge River Country.
 Renowned for storytelling, he would boast of hand-to-hand combat with wild animals.
 He assisted guides who led trophy hunters to the Lillooet area.
 In the 1880s, he met visiting hunter Captain (later Admiral) Seymour, who was so impressed by Jack that he subsequently sent him a flag and naval uniform as gifts.
 Jack raised the flag in front of his cabin and wore the uniform on occasions.
 His colleagues did not question this self-titled status.
 He exerted significant control over the meat sale business in the area.